 - links to DPSP and CCSF resources

 Students who need academic accommodations should request them from the Disabled Students Programs and Services (DSPS) located in the Rosenberg Library, Room 323 on the Ocean Campus.
 Telephone: 415-452-5481 (V) 415-452-5451 (TDD).
 DSPS is the campus office responsible for verifying disability-related need for academic accommodations, assessing that need, and planning accommodations in cooperation with students and instructors as needed and consistent with course requirements.

-Curious about what the summer intensive course looks like?
-Click on the link below to see a typical summer class' syllabus (Microsoft Word document).
+Curious about what the course looks like?
+Click on the link below to see a typical semester class' syllabus (Microsoft Word document).
 The actual syllabus for any particular class will be emailed to participants on the first day of the course.